fpsvogel/fpsvogel.com/src/reading_stats.md

 ## Favorite genres

-Total pages read of 4- and 5-star items, by genre.
+Total pages read of 4- and 5-star items, of genres with over 1000 pages.

 <%= pie_chart(stats[:amount_by_genre_favorites], id: "chart-favorite-genres", height: "480px") %>